 achieve the ambitious goal of training one million deep tech students, entrepreneurs and researchers, to attract and retain talent in Europe

 improve the policy framework through clearer terminology, indicators and data sets, as well as policy support to Member States

 improve the conditions to allow innovators to experiment with new ideas such as employment conditions and better access to funding and financing

 Meanwhile, Bloomberg reports that the biggest takeaways from the agenda for start-ups and companies is the push to attract 45 billion euro of private capital to be invested in deep tech companies and help founders retain more control if, and when, they go public, in line with the forthcoming Listing Act.

 But there are other barriers to wholesale adoption of the agenda.
 As Mariya Gabriel, Commissioner for Innovation, Research, Culture, Education and Youth, alluded to, the initiatives proposed will only work with the support of the relevant stakeholders including start-ups, research institutes, and governments.

 And while the agenda is welcomed by many key stakeholders, there are some reservations.

-An evaluation study by the European Innovation Council (EIC) showed that many respondents believed there wasn’t broad understanding of what deep tech innovations are, and European investors are more risk-averse than their U.S. counterparts.
+A study commissioned by the European Innovation Council (EIC) ScalingUp project showed that many respondents believed there wasn’t broad understanding of what deep tech innovations are, and European investors are more risk-averse than their U.S. counterparts.

 That’s not to say there isn’t already considerable investment.
 The EIC gives equity and finances grants while the European Investment Bank (EIB) is the world’s largest multilateral lender and has a clear mandate to support climate action initiatives.